braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/getting_started/understanding_campaign_status.md

 > This reference article gives an overview of the various statuses a campaign can have and what they mean.

 On your Braze dashboard, your campaigns are grouped by their status.
-Checko out the different campaign statuses and descriptions for what they mean.
+Check out the different campaign statuses and descriptions for what they mean.

 ## Draft
 Campaigns marked as drafts are saved but not launched campaigns.
 Clicking on them allows you to continue editing and begin sending.